The Paramount Acting Company

 In addition, PAC was chosen by the playwriting team of Jones/Hope/Wooten to produce the world premiere production of their fourteenth play, Last Roundup of the Guacamole Queens in December, 2014.

 During its 2015 season, PAC presented its first “all musical” season with a June production of Roger Miller’s eight-time TONY award winning musical, Big River, followed by an August production of Always… Patsy Cline.
-The word premier production of PAC's eight original play Wyatt Outlaw, is set for January 7-10, 2016.
+The world premier production of PAC's eighth original play Wyatt Outlaw, is set for January 7-10, 2016.